exercism/julia/exercises/circular-buffer/README.md

 ## Bonus tasks

 This exercise is quite large and potentially complicated, and that makes it more challenging and time-consuming to mentor.
-To help your mentor out, please don't submit code for the bonus exercises until your mentor has reviewed your solution for the first part of the exercise.
+If you are in Mentor Mode or are intending to request a mentor in Practice Mode, to help your mentor out, please don't submit code for the bonus exercises until your mentor has reviewed your solution for the first part of the exercise.